You may hear that to clear the DNS cache many times.

 Chrome’s Net Internal settings page will load now.

-Please keep in mind that DNS cache and the browser cache is different.
+Please keep in mind that the DNS cache and the browser cache are different.

 Your browser saves many website data in a temporary cache.
 This will helps to gain a faster page loading time on subsequent visits.

 Sometimes, the changes you made to a web page may not view in the browser instantly.
 Clearing the browser cache will resolve this issue.

 How to Check for DNS Updates?